googlegenomics/spark-examples/README.md

 Getting Started
 ---------------

- 1. Follow the [authentication](https://developers.google.com/genomics#authenticate) instructions and download the `client_secrets.json` file.
+ 1. Follow the [sign up instructions](https://developers.google.com/genomics) and download the `client_secrets.json` file.
 This file can be copied to the _spark-examples_ directory.

  2. Download and install [Apache Spark](https://spark.apache.org/downloads.html).